Baylor Bears women's basketball

 The Baylor Bears women's basketball team represents Baylor University in Waco, Texas, in NCAA Division I women's basketball competition.
 They currently compete in the Big 12 Conference.
-The team plays its home games in Ferrell Center.
+The team plays its home games in the Foster Pavilion.
 Before the 2021–22 season, the team had been known as the "Lady Bears", but on September 3, 2021, the school officially announced that women's basketball had dropped "Lady" from its nickname.
 At the same time, soccer and volleyball, the other two Baylor women's teams that were still using "Lady" in their nicknames, also abandoned that usage.

 The then-Lady Bears went undefeated at 40–0 to become the 2012 NCAA Division I National Champions in Women's College Basketball.

 History

-Olga Fallen years (1974-1979)
+Olga Fallen years (1974–1979)

 Olga joined the faculty of Baylor University in 1956 and served as an assistant professor of physical education through 1997.
 She developed Baylor's women's athletic program from its beginning within the physical education department in 1959 and from 1972 to 1979, served as the coordinator of women's athletics.
 She was inducted into the Baylor Athletic Hall of Fame in 1999.
 Under her coaching the softball team, advanced to the AIAW regional tournament in 1978 and 1979.
 The Bearette basketball team posted a five-year record of 143–50 and earned two consecutive bids to the national AIAW tournament in 1976 and 1977, rated fifth and seventh in the nation those years.